-Set a style for your show
+Set a style for your stream

-Work with the light designer to achieve this also on camera.
-A popshow or a singer-songwriter might have the emphasis on beautiful front-lights while an extreme metal show will probably have zero to very little front lights, to emphasize backlit silhouettes.
+Work with the light to achieve this also on camera.
+A pop-show or a singer-songwriter might have the emphasis on beautiful front-lights while an extreme metal show will probably have zero to very little front lights, to emphasize backlit silhouettes.